Search

 With that out of the way lets begin

 Blue Comet SPT Layzner.
-Layzner is about human exploration into space, and the reaction aliens to human's expansion, much like Ideon, though Layzner's take on it served as an inspiration for a project of my own I've been working on.
-They see it as justified self defense since the humans are colonizing land already claimed and owned, and the humans are just protecting themselves.
+Layzner is about human exploration into space in an alternate reality where the Cold War has carried on far into the distant future, and the reaction of aliens to human's expansion, much like Ideon, though Layzner's take on it served as an inspiration for a project of my own I've been working on.
+The aliens see it as justified self defense since the humans are colonizing land already claimed and owned, but the humans are just protecting themselves.
 It's a classic case of a misunderstanding leading to a war, just like Ideon.
 The machines the humans use are exploration use machines repurposed for combat, which is about as real robot as you can get in regards to mech designs.
-Once again a Ryosuke Takahashi created and directed series, as well as served as writer on one episode.
-Cocreated this time with Tsunehisa Ito.
-Ito served as head writer mapping out the overall story and scriptwriter for 8 episodes, with additional writers including 8 episodes written by Yoshitake Suzuzki, 10 episodes by Hiroyuki Hoshiyama and 9 episodes written Yasushi Hirano all of whom we have already covered.
+Once again a Ryosuke Takahashi created and directed series, as well as serving as writer on one episode.
+Cocreated this time with another recurring name Tsunehisa Ito.
+Ito served as head writer mapping out the overall story and served as scriptwriter for 8 episodes, with additional writers including 8 episodes written by Yoshitake Suzuzki, 10 episodes by Hiroyuki Hoshiyama and 9 episodes written Yasushi Hirano all of whom we have already covered.
 In addition to this we have one episode written by Meigo Endo, who wrote 22 episodes of Gundam ZZ, 18 episodes of Zeta Gundam, two episodes of Gundam 0083 Stardust Memory, and two episodes of Gundam Seed.
 Masuo Ueda as producer, and he has produced too many Gundam projects to mention here.
 Character design was handled by Moriyasu Taniguchi, who served as an animation director on 6 episodes of Victory Gundam, a key animator on one episode of Mobile Fighter G Gundam, and a key animator on Gundam Seed.
 He also served as animation director on 4 episodes of Space Runaway Ideon and Ideon Make Contact, He also served as key animator for 7 episodes of Space Runaway Ideon and on Ideon Be Invoked.
 Layzner is great and kind of seen as a well aged classic of the mecha genre and one that more than succeeds in showing the character based drama that made the real robot subgenre so good.

 I have more I want to bring up, but ultimately I've decided to hold those off for a part 2.
 Because I'd like to hear suggestions from other people.
 The first post on my blog has my Discord name on it, you can reach reach me there and leave some suggestions, or comment here if you have a Blogspot account.